domirick/simplesharepython/README.md

 ```
 > Tip: You can shorten `receive` command, because program only checks for `send`, and otherwise it will be in receiving mode, so you can type anything instead of `receive`.
 > Example: `ssp.py rec`

-## Privacy notice
+## Privacy notices
+- **The program do not use any encryption.** If you wanted to send sensitive data, I suggest to use PGP.

-Program uses [ipify API](https://www.ipify.org), and sends a GET request to the site to get your external IP.
+- Program uses [ipify API](https://www.ipify.org), and sends a GET request to the site to get your external IP.
 You can disable this function with `--no-api` switch.

 ## Known issues
 - Progress bar issues (will be fixed in the future)